HackerYou/tpltraining/scratch.md

 # Programming with Scratch!

 What is scratch?
-Scratch is a simple interactive programming
+Scratch is a simple interactive programming language that was developed to be fun and easy to use!

-Motion
+Scratch programs are built using blocks in that interconnect with each other to performs thats.
+There are a couple key blocks, Events, Motion and Control.
+These blocks allow you to control the sprite, or sprites you have on the screen.
+The interface is broken up into the scripts area on the right, the blocks column in the middle, and the stage on the left.

-Control
+## Events blocks

-Events
+These blocks are used to start a program.
+There are events like when the green flag is clicked, or when a certain key is pressed.

 ------